tonganknight/Horiseon-project/README.md

 CSS changes and reorganization
 ------------------------------------------------------------------------------------------------------------------------------------
-•	Changed <P> size from 16px to 20px to align with mock photo also added max width attribute of 600px
+•	Changed paragraph size from 16px to 20px to align with mock photo also added max width attribute of 600px
 •	Added. benefits p
 •	Added search-engine-optimization span to move optimize on another level
 •	Added online-reputation-management span display block to move the element down